What Is Neubrutalism?

 Neubrutalism Crystallizes

-The term becomes visibly common on Dribbble, Figma freebies, and UI kit marketplaces.
-By April 2022, UX educators are publishing neubrutalism tutorials.
-By early 2023, Figma-linked UI kits make it teachable.
-By mid-2023, WhiteUI's "Bruddle" packages it as a purchasable SaaS design system.
+In March 2022, Polish designer Michał Malewicz publishes "Neubrutalism is taking over the web" — the essay most credited with naming and popularizing the trend.
+Shots tagged "neobrutalism" cluster on Dribbble the same spring.
+By early 2023, Figma-linked UI kits make it teachable; by mid-2023, WhiteUI's "Bruddle" packages it as a purchasable SaaS design system.
 The style crosses from aesthetic mood to reproducible asset class.

 Infrastructure & Mainstreaming